 Image by Foteini, costume by Nuri Na

-Caroline works with Spare Tyre as a facilitator/performer on our dementia programme.
-She has been working as a trainer for niche and marginalised groups for eighteen years including delivery of drama programmes for: Charlton Athletic Race Equality, The Park Theatre; and Second Wave for youth arts.
-With a masters in arts in therapy and education, Caroline is an Arts Award moderator (Trinity Guildhall), annual reviewer for Stagecoach, artistic and quality assessor for Arts Council England.
-Caroline worked for five years as head of participative arts development at Watermans arts centre.
+Caroline works with Spare Tyre as a trainer and performer on our dementia programme.
+She has been training marginalised groups for eighteen years including delivery of drama and theatre programmes for: Charlton Athletic Race Equality, The Park Theatre; and Second Wave For Youth Arts.
+With a masters in arts in therapy and education, Caroline is an Arts Award moderator and consultant for Trinity Guildhall, an annual reviewer for Stagecoach and an artistic and quality assessor for Arts Council England.
+Caroline worked for five years as head of participative arts development at Watermans arts centre 2013-17.

 Genetic Moo is a collaboration between Nicola Schauerman and Tim Pickup who are based in Margate.
 They work all over the UK and abroad with digital arts organisations.
 Genetic Moo build living installations in pixels and light.
 In dark spaces you can interact with fantastical creatures or immerse yourself in ever-changing digital ecosystems - which they call Microworlds, a current focus.
 Genetic Moo have shown extensively, including at: The Wellcome Collection, Old Vic Tunnels, Watermans, D'Arcy Thompson Zoology Museum (Dundee), Glastonbury, The Singapore Science Centre and The Open Sky Gallery, Hong Kong.
 Working closely with the Lumen Prize, they are currently running a 6 month show at Eureka!
 Halifax.
 Genetic Moo have worked on a number of projects with Spare Tyre including Once Upon a Time and The Garden.